tlogan/ERST/README.md

 ### TODO
-- make sure constraints on arguments are preserved
+- make sure constraints on arguments are preserved in `combine_application`
+- update implication unification rule to keep new antecedent constraints local
+- in `combine_function`, consider extruding over whole implication; not just parameter
+- add negs back in `from_cases_to_choices`
 - get `max` example to work
 - check that combine_app rule isn't redundant with checks in distill app rules.
 - develop examples with interesting semantics and test type inference